lschachter/entertainmentCrossing/README.md

 _**NOTE** There is an `entertainmentCrossing` folder (package) **within** the `entertainmentCrossing` folder you cloned.
 This is a Flask-recommended set up.
 You want to be in the **outer** `entertainmentCrossing` folder for all commands instructed here._

 I use [docker](https://www.docker.com/products/docker-desktop) to build my site.
-My `docker-compose` file contains deployment information, but my file for local spinning up, `local-compose.yml` does not.
-So, if you choose to use docker with this project, you can it with
+My `docker-compose` file contains (private) deployment information so I haven't included it, but my file for spinning up locally, `local-compose.yml` does not.
+So, if you choose to use docker with this project, you can run it with

 ```
 docker-compose -f local-compose.yml up --build